-Golang also called Go is a statically typed, compiled programming language designed at Google.
+Golang, also called Go, is a statically typed, compiled programming language designed by Google.
 Golang is going from strength to strength, as more engineers than ever are using it at work, according to Go User Survey 2019.
 An opinion that has led to the Hacker News community into a heated debate last week: “Go is Google’s language, not the community’s”.
 The thread was first started by Chris Siebenmann who works at the Department of Computer Science, University of Toronto.
 His blog post reads, “Go has community contributions but it is not a community project.
 It is Google’s project.”

 Chris explicitly states that the community’s voice doesn’t matter very much for Go’s development, and we have to live with that.
 He argues that Google is the gatekeeper for community contributions; it alone decides what is and isn’t accepted into Go.
 If a developer wants some significant feature to be accepted into Golang, working to build consensus in the community is far less important than persuading the Golang core team.
 He then cites the example of how one member of Google’s Go core team discarded the entire Go Modules system that the Go community had been working on and brought in a relatively radically different model.